Dates & Prices

 Day 16

-PlovdivThis morning, join a local guide for a tour of the main sights and some insight into the town's history.
-The most remarkable sight is the ancient Roman theatre, accidentally ‘discovered’ after a landslide exposed the site in the early 1970s.
-Built in the 2nd century BC during the reign of Trajanus, the theatre seats about 6,000 people and is now back in use.
+PlovdivThis morning, join a local guide for a tour of the main sights of Plovdiv.
+The most remarkable being the ancient Roman theatre, accidentally ‘discovered’ after a landslide exposed the site in the early 1970s.
+Built in the 2nd century BC during the reign of Trajanus, the theatre seats about 6000 people and is now back in use!
 From here, wander up to the site of the former hilltop fortress of Nebet Tepe, where you can enjoy excellent views of the city.
-Head back down to visit the 15th-century Dzhumaya Mosque, still in use today.
-Enjoy a free afternoon in this charming city.
+Head back down to visit the 15th-century Dzhumaya Mosque, which is still in use today.
+Then, enjoy a free afternoon to explore the city at your own pace.

 Meals: Breakfast -